abhishek1294/Open-Source-EDA/README.md

 Using basics command like:
 mkdir-to make directory
 cd ..-to change directory
 ltr-lts- to see list of files in particular folder

+we see basic vsdflow and run in the lab like preparation ,pin placement synthesis etc.

 ![Screenshot 2021-03-03 205321](https://user-images.githubusercontent.com/10924505/110203453-60400500-7e94-11eb-8717-f9b8dea6471c.png)